Vbatocanin/openGL_series/openGL/OpenGL - Advanced Concepts Through Python.md

 4. Rotation
 5. Sheering

->I'll be explaining every single one of these transformations for the sake of fully comprehending what is going on behind the scenes in OpenGL.
-But if you so desire, you can skip to the implementations themselves.
+>I'll be explaining every single one of these transformations for the purpose of fully comprehending what is going on behind the scenes in OpenGL.
+But if you so desire, you can skip to the implementation itself.